- In the navbar, click Course Management, then Rubrics.

 - Select the "Initial # of Levels" (grading levels – i.e. Excellent/Very Good/Good/Poor or A/B/C/D/F) and the "Initial # of Criteria" (the number of different items being assessed – i.e. Grammar/Content/Research).
 These settings can be changed later.

-- Custom points – Use if your criteria have different weights to them (i.e. if your grammar is worth 15%, quality of thought is worth 50%, and formatting is worth 35%).
+- Custom points – Use this option if your criteria have different weights (i.e. if your grammar is worth 15%, quality of thought is worth 50%, and formatting is worth 35%).
 This option will also calculate a grade for your assignment.

 - You have the option to “Hide scores from student views” – this means that students won’t be able to see how you graded them.
 The most effective practice is to leave this box unchecked so students can see how the grade was calculated.

 - Under the “Advanced Availability” menu and the “Allow new associations in” heading, there is an option called “Competencies.”
 This box must remain checked in order for your rubrics to work.
 Do not uncheck this box!